sadekbaroudi/sweep36/README.md

 # Descripiton

-This is a reversible sweep pcb with support for 36 keys and choc switches (no hotswap).
+This is a reversible sweep pcb with support for 36 keys, per key leds, oled, and choc switches (no hotswap).
 In order to continue to support a no diode setup, I added support for the elite-c, and this is now required for the build.

 # Support me!